LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - Remiros' Groundcover**
 - You will be prompted with a **BAIN** installer, here select **Core MGE XE**, **Thicker Grass MGE XE** and click **Ok**
-- After installation, disable the mod's plugins in your load order.
+- After installation, disable the mod's plugins in your load order (those starting with Rem_).
 These plugins should only be active during Distant Land generation
 - We will finish installation in the [**Distant Land**](main.md#re-running-distant-land) section

 Adds groundcover to almost all regions.